 Introduction to Autoboxing and Unboxing in Java

-Autoboxing is the Java compiler’s automatic conversion between the primitive types and their corresponding object wrapper classes, i.e., conversion from int to Integer, double to Double, etc. Unboxing is the automatic conversion from wrapper class objects to their equivalent primitives, i.e., Integer to int.
-This feature was introduced in version 1.5 of java, autoboxing, and unboxing, which are automatic processes handled by JRE; the most important point here is to write proper code that doesn’t add excessive, unnecessary objects in the picture.
+Autoboxing is Java compiler’s automatic conversion between the primitive types and their corresponding wrapper class objects, i.e., conversion from int to Integer, double to Double, etc. Unboxing is the automatic conversion from wrapper class objects to their equivalent primitives, i.e., Integer to int.
+The feature was introduced in version 1.5 of Java.

-Compiler uses valueOf() method to convert primitives to corresponding wrapper objects (i.e. autoboxing) internally, in the vice versa case it uses intValue(), doubleValue() etc. like paradigms for unboxing.
+The compiler uses valueOf() method to convert primitives to corresponding wrapper objects (i.e. autoboxing) internally, and in the vice versa case, it uses intValue(), doubleValue(), etc., like paradigms for unboxing.

 Primitive type | Wrapper class |